corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/operating/tvu/tvu-cli-examples.md

 # TVU CLI command examples

-The following section provides you with the examples of how you can use the Transaction Validator Utility (TVU) CLI features in practice.
-You can modify and use the provided TVU CLI command examples so they work in your project.
+The following section provides examples of how to use the Transaction Validator Utility (TVU) CLI commands.
+You can modify and use the provided TVU CLI command examples to work in your project.

+{{< note >}}
 In the following examples the TVU's JAR was copied to the node's directory.
+{{< /note >}}

 ## Transaction validation